erizov/Professor/semester_3/lecture_10_graph_algorithms/dfs/README.md

 ❌ **WRONG**: "Dfs is too complex to understand"
 ✓ **CORRECT**: Dfs can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis aapproachpattern is implemented in the following frameworks and technologies:

 ### Spring Framework